 There are many different modulation schemes operating in systems around the world today.
-For microwave pointto-point links, so called "high order" modulation schemes such as QAM64, QAM256 & QAM512 are commonly used.
+For microwave pointto-point links, so called "high order" modulation schemes such as QAM64, OAM256 & OAM512 are commonly used.
 These offer high data transfer rates as each symbol of the modulation represents 6, 8 and 9 bits of data respectively.
 Their high data density comes at a price as it places challenging requirements on the error vector magnitude (EVM), the recovered eye diagram and the control of the symbol detection points.

 To illustrate this, Figure 2 overlays four separate modulation schemes on a single constellation diagram.
-The four schemes: QPSK, QAM16, QAM32 & QAM64 all have the same mean power level, but it is clear that the individual constellation points of the highest scheme (QAM64) are much closer to each other than are those of the lowest scheme (QPSK).
+The four schemes: OPSK, OAM16, OAM32 & QAM64 all have the same mean power level, but it is clear that the individual constellation points of the highest scheme (QAM64) are much closer to each other than are those of the lowest scheme (QPSK).

-This makes the higher order scheme much more susceptible to noise and distortion since the amount of noise or distortion required to displace one particular constellation point from its region into that of another is smaller than that required for a low order scheme.
-The higher the order of modulation used the higher the BER for a given noise level.
-Figure 3 shows a plot of BER versus Eb/No for a range of modulation schemes, where Eb is the
+This makes the higher order scheme much more susceptible to noise and distortion since the amount of noise or ticular constellation point from its region into that of another is smaller than that required for a low order scheme.